rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

 ```
 Example:
 ```
-ros@ros:~/catkin_ws$ rospack find roscpp /opt/ros/kinetic/share/roscpp
+catkin_ws $ rospack find roscpp
+/opt/ros/kinetic/share/roscpp
 ```
 #### Using roscd
 roscd is part of the rosbash suite.
-It allows you to change directory (cd) directly to a package or a stack.
+It allows you to change directory (cd)
+directly to a package or a stack.

 Usage:
 ```